What is New Student Orientation?

 Recommended Reading: 5 Tips to Help You Transfer from Community College to University

-Participating in a new student orientation eliminates the risk of being unprepared for the first day of classes.
+Participating in a new student orientation eliminates the risk of being unprepared for the first day of classes when classes begin.

 New student Orientation is a time to understand the institution and learn a little about the history or campus layout.